microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 2. Read the instructions at the top of the notebook, and execute the cells as instructed.

 ## Exercise 4: Completing the solution

 Duration: 45 minutes

-In this exercise, you will perform the final integration with the Computer Vision API and the Text Analytics API along with the Azure Machine Learning service you previously deployed, to deliver the completed proof of concept solution.
+In this exercise, you will perform the final integration with the Computer Vision API and the Text Analytics API along with the Azure Machine Learning service you previously deployed to deliver the completed proof of concept solution.

 ### Task 1: Deploy the Computer Vision API

 1. Navigate to the Azure Portal in your browser.

 2. Select **Create a resource**.

 3. Select **AI + Machine Learning** and then **Computer Vision**.\
     ![In the New blade, the AI + Machine Learning option is selected.](media/image19.png 'New blade')

 4. On the **Create** blade, provide the following:

     a. **Name:** Provide a unique name for this instance.